andinoboerst/andinoboerst/README.md

 - 👋 Hi, I’m @andinoboerst
 - 👀 I’m interested in Machine Learning ,Numerical Methods and Data Science with an application on CAE.
 - 🌱 I’m currently learning Uncertainty Quantification, Machine Learning and Data Science.
-- 📫 How to reach me andino.borst@gmail.com
+- 📫 How to reach me: andino.borst@gmail.com

 :rocket: My Projects: